Uzoma Asagwara: Early and personal life

 Asagwara was born in Winnipeg to Igbo Nigerian parents.
 In 2008, Asagwara completed a Bachelor of Science in Psychiatric Nursing from the University of Winnipeg and Brandon University.
 Asagwara was the University of Winnipeg Female Athlete of the Year in 2005–06.
 In 2007 they led the Canadian Interuniversity Sport in scoring with 28.05 points per game.
 Asagwara was a member of the Canada women's national basketball team for two years and was part of the team at the 2007 Pan American Games.
 Prior to their election, Asagwara worked full-time as a registered psychiatric nurse specializing in adult and youth mental health and addictions.
-They are non-binary.
+They are non-binary and use singular they pronoun.

 Asagwara served as a member of the former Premier's Advisory Council on education, poverty, and citizenship, and as a member of the Women's Health Clinic board of directors.
 In 2014, Asagwara founded Queer People of Colour Winnipeg, a Winnipeg-based project which aims to promote the rights and safety of LGBTQ people of colour in the city.